nickporjonathan/LSATgame/README.md

 # LSATgame

-Code Quiz
-Purpose
+#Purpose

-A website that offers a java script quiz.
+A website that offers users to participate in a Logic Games section from the LSATs

-Built With
+#Built With

 HTML
 CSS
 JS
-Website
-]

-Contribution
+#Website

+#Contribution